aimhigherweb/iec_website/content/what-we-do/ipl.md

 Four IPL treatments are recommended to best manage your MGD.
 These are performed at intervals of day 1, day 15, day 45 and day 75.

+IPL ​single ​sessions amount to ​$200 ​(or a concession ​discount of $25 ​per ​single ​session).
 Each session takes about 15 minutes.
 Your optometrist will apply protective goggles over your eyes and hydrogel on the skin below the eye.
 A series of flashes are applied under the lower eyelid.
 The IPL device generates a painless polychromatic pulsed light, so no needles or injections are required.
 Following this, another set of goggles will be placed over your eyes for a Blephasteam treatment.
 Your optometrist will afterwards see you to review your progress and attend to any questions or concerns you might have.

 #### What can I expect?